 Although TaxAct may not have the same brand recognition as some of its competitors, it offers comparable features at lower-than-average prices.

-The free edition includes a federal return and allows you to import data from previous returns filed through other software like TurboTax.
+The free edition includes a federal return and allows you to import data from previous returns filed through other software like TurboTax, so it’s easy to make the switch.

-Although state returns are not included for free in any of TaxAct’s online products, the paid downloadable versions do come with one free state return.
+Although state returns are not included for free in any of TaxAct’s online products, the Deluxe, Premier and Self-Employed downloadable versions do come with one free state return.

 In terms of functionality, TaxAct comes with the same standard options as many of its competitors, as well as several useful calculators and planning tools to help identify and compensate for any potential changes in your tax situation.